Sachchidanand Sahai: Biography

 Sachchidanand Sahai was born on 6 March 1941 in the Indian state of Bihar.
-He secured the post graduate degree (MA) from Banares Hindu University, Varanasi, in 1962, in ancient Indian history, culture and archaeology and did research under the guidance of George Coedes in the University of Paris, Sorbonne on Les Institutions Politiques et l'organization administration du Cambode ancien to secure a doctoral degree.
+He secured the post graduate degree (MA) from Banaras Hindu University, Varanasi, in 1962, in ancient Indian history, culture and archaeology and did research under the guidance of George Coedes in the University of Paris, Sorbonne on Les Institutions Politiques et l'organization administration du Cambode ancien to secure a doctoral degree.
 Afterwards, he went to Laos in 1970 as the visiting professor of the Indian Council for Cultural Relations and worked till 1972.
 A 1981 Fulbright fellow of the Cornell University of Ithaca, New York, Sahai has worked as a research professor at Indira Gandhi National Centre for the Arts from 1988 to 1990 when he joined the Department of Ancient Indian and Asian Studies, Magadh University, Bodh Gaya as its pro vice chancellor and stayed with the university till 2010.
 He is also a former national professor of epigraphy, Institute of Archaeology, a Government of India funded institution.

 Sachchidanand Sahai lives in Cambodia attending to his duties as the scientific advisor to the Government of Cambodia.